ucsb-cs148-w24/project-pj12-BeeFree/README.md

 ## Installation Steps
 Users can install the beta version of our app according to the instructions provided by Apple [here](https://developer.apple.com/documentation/xcode/distributing-your-app-to-registered-devices#Prepare-for-your-build).
 This requires downloading our codebase onto Xcode, registering an iPhone/iPad with Xcode, creating a .ipa file which can then be installed on a user's device and then the app will be ready to use!
 For deployment in this course, we will create this .ipa file for the final version of our app so that users can simply install using Xcode, attach their device on Xcode, and then select our file to install on their device.
 ## Functionality
 To begin, you will be directed to accept or deny permissions required for the BeeFree app to manage app information and block apps from users.
 Then, you will be asked to log in via Google or you can create an account if you are new to the app.
 Once you have logged in or created an app, you will be directed to the home page where all the main functionalities exist.
 A navigation bar at the bottom allows you to move to other pages, such as your profile, summary, and app blocking pages.
-For now, BeeFree only contains a general outline of these functionalities, as the APIs have currently not been called yet for full functionality.
-## Known Problems
-After logging in, the home page currently displays a back button that allows the user to go back to the login page which should not be displayed.
+You can block apps of specific categories or all categories(don't worry, you can't block BeeFree and essential apps like your phone app), check the summary of your top used apps and total screen time, and both share screen time to your friends and see your friends screen time.
 ## Deployment
 Currently, deployment through the App Store and TestFlight are unavailable due to ScreenTimeAPI permissions.
 Apple is very careful with how ScreenTimeAPI is to be used and monitored in SwiftUI applications and thus, requires special permissions to both be used and published publicly for users online to use.
 As of now, the best way of deployment is through an Apple Developer Account and connecting with Karan.
 However, this is something we wish to change.
 We will hopefully update this in the future!